Why this Caribbean archipelago is a prime spot to visit next - KESQ

 High vaccination rate + easy travel from the US

-While Puerto Rico has had one of the lowest case rates in the United States, it hasn’t escaped Omicron.
+While Puerto Rico has had one of the lowest case rates of any US territory or state, it hasn’t escaped Omicron.

 A massive spike in new cases that peaked in early January has plunged precipitously, and a spike in deaths is heading down.